 There are many EI or EIQ tests and assessments available on the market.
 For the purpose of this post, we will examine the EIQ-2 assessment that is published by Success Dynamics International.
 Like a DiSC assessment, the EIQ-2 is self-assessed, meaning the questionnaire will have the respondent answer a questionnaire to measure their own behaviors.
 Many EI / EIQ (including EIQ-2) assessments don’t measure emotional intelligence per-se’, rather they measure behavior within the context of emotional intelligence.
 The behavioral questions that are asked measure the following:

 - Emotional Self-Awareness

 - Emotional Self-Management

 Comparing DiSC to EIQ-2

-At first glance it might seem like DiSC and EIQ-2 are identifying two very different sides of a person.
+At first glance it might seem like DiSC and Emotional Intelligence (EIQ-2) are identifying two very different sides of a person.
 Afterall, DiSC doesn’t measure emotions.
 DiSC measures a person’s natural and adapted behaviors, but we can identify which behaviors (if called upon) would cause a person stress or motivation, which is a primary set of emotions.

 To understand this better, let’s look at how DiSC actually measures a person’s behavior.
-Any DiSC test measures two primary behaviors: Pace or outward activity level (Fast or Moderate) and how a person views their environment (Skeptical or Accepting).
+Any DiSC test measures two primary behaviors: outward activity level (Fast Pace or Moderate Pace) and how a person views their environment (Skeptical or Accepting).

 As an example, a person who measures further on the Accepting side and the Moderate-Paced side would fall in the bottom-right quadrant and would receive a S-style on the DiSC scale (See Figure 1.1).